How To Count To 100 In Dutch

 Dutch numbers represented by a tulip market with signs showing the prices of various flowers.

-Whether you’re ordering a large amount of stroopwafel or figuring out how many canals in Amsterdam you need to cross to get to your destination, knowing how to count to 100 in Dutch can come in handy.
-Numbers come up in a number of contexts, and it’s easy to gloss over them when you’re learning a new language.
+Whether you’re ordering a large amount of stroopwafel, discussing prices at the coffee shop, exchanging phone numbers with your Netherlands vacation fling, or figuring out how many canals in Amsterdam you need to cross to get to your destination, knowing how to count to 100 in Dutch can come in handy.
+In you native language, it’s easy to take all the uses of numbers for granted, and it’s easy to gloss over them when you’re learning a new language.
 To help you get started, we created this guide to the Dutch numbers.

 @babbel